NHGmaniac/gst-videowall/README.md

 - clone this repo
 - execute raspi-setup/setup.py

+# How is it working?

+1. Send some data (i.e. testsrc/randomfile.sh) to the uninteruptable input handler (Port 9999)
+2. The handler than proceeds to resize the input to fit a virtual canvas spanning all registered monitors (config.json).
+3. Then the render server crops the correct area for each monitor from the virtual canvas (leaving out borders).
+4. Encode the n sub videos in h264 (best format for raspi) and send via RTP
+5. Clients and Server sync them selves via RTCP (sending current frame + timestamp + length of queue)
+6. Clients buffer video for some time
+7.1.
+Native clients decode and play directly on framebuffer 7.2.
+Rapi clients pass the video for accelerated decoding/playback to OMX-Player (where we can no longer guarantee sync)

+TestSrc => Port 9999
+RandomFile => Port 9999

+Uninteruptable Input (9999) => Split + Resize to virtual canvas + Cut out display area => Send to raspi via rtp Raspi + Server Sync via RTCP

 # TODO
 - Better documentation
 - Remove config files + make it portable